×

 When we asked expats and global nomads about the quality of medical care in Brasilia, they replied:

 "Healthcare services in Brasilia, are a mix of public and private providers, offering a range of medical services to the city's residents.
 The public healthcare system, known as the Unified Health System (SUS), provides free healthcare services to all citizens, including primary care, specialized care, hospitalization, and emergency services.
 However, the public system often faces challenges such as long waiting times, overcrowding, and limited resources.
 In addition to the public system, there are numerous private healthcare facilities in Brasilia, including hospitals, clinics, and diagnostic centers.
 These private providers offer a higher standard of care, with more advanced equipment and shorter waiting times, but at a higher cost.
 Many residents opt for private health insurance to access these services.
 Brasilia is home to several renowned hospitals, such as the Hospital de Base and the Hospital Universitário de Brasília, which are known for their high-quality care and specialized services.
 The city also has a network of primary care units, known as Family Health Units, which provide basic healthcare services to the local communities.
 Pharmacies are widely available throughout Brasilia, offering both prescription and over-the-counter medications.
 Some pharmacies also provide basic medical consultations and vaccinations.
-Overall, healthcare services in Brasilia are diverse and accessible, but the quality of care can vary significantly between the public and private sectors," wrote one expat living in Brasilia.
+Overall, healthcare services in Brasilia are diverse and accessible, but the quality of care can vary significantly between the public and private sectors," commented one expat who moved to Brasilia.

 What are medical services in Brasilia like?